 The creation of this skate park did not come without its difficulties.
 For many years, the process to begin planning the development of this recreational facility had been strongly disputed.
 The dispute mainly came from local residents in relation to possible disruptions and intrusions to the local area.

 Speaking to one of the main campaigners for this skate park, Dean Kelly recounts how in his youth, a skate park was something he felt he and many of his peers missed out on.
 Now in his early thirties, Dean along with many other people he grew up with decided they now had the confidence and desire to see could the creation of the park be a possibility.
+If you or your kids like this sport, see here the Onewheel GT accessories.

 In regards to the local, political struggle which occurred, Dean recounts that he and his peers had “campaigned for years, had gotten signed petitions and got plenty of support from many local political figures.
 Elections would come and go, and as thick as the support would be in those times, each politician would eventually